parvathyragosh/ai-career-suggester-bot/README.md

  How to Run

-1. Make sure Python 3 is installed on your system
+ Make sure Python 3 is installed on your system
-2. Open a terminal or command prompt in the project folder
+ Open a terminal or command prompt in the project folder
-3. Run the main program with: python main.py
+ Run the main program with: python main.py

- 4.Follow the GUI prompts to enter your interests and skills
+ Follow the GUI prompts to enter your interests and skills

 Project Structure